Generic Name: anidulafungin (ay NID ue la FUN gin)

 Duration: Duration of treatment should be based on the patient's clinical response.
 In general, antifungal therapy should continue for at least 14 days after the last positive culture.

 What other drugs will affect anidulafungin?

-Other drugs may interact with anidulafungin, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Tell each of your health care providers about all medicines you use now and any medicine you start or stop using.
+Other drugs may affect anidulafungin, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Tell your doctor about all your current medicines and any medicine you start or stop using.

 More about anidulafungin